muckSponge/MaterialFox/README.md

 ## Installation
 1. Copy the chrome folder into your Firefox profile directory.
 To find your profile directory, go to about:support.
 2. Go to about:config and search for ```svg.context-properties.content.enabled```; make sure it is set to ```true```.
+3. For right-aligned new tab button:
-2. Install [Simple New Tab Button](https://addons.mozilla.org/en-US/firefox/addon/simple-new-tab-button/) and drag the button to the far right of your tab bar.
+    * Install [Simple New Tab Button](https://addons.mozilla.org/en-US/firefox/addon/simple-new-tab-button/) and drag the button to the far right of your tab bar.
-3. Remove the built in new tab button.
+    * Remove the built in new tab button.
-2. Restart Firefox.
+4. Restart Firefox.

 ## Please note
-This has only been tested on macOS.
-Windows support is in the works but requires a few extra tweaks before it is fully compatible.
+Tested on macOS and Windows.
+Windows may have oversized titlebar buttons and/or they may overlap with UI in fullscreen.
+The private browsing mode indicator might obscure the right-aligned new tab button.